Two treks, one loop.

 - Which comes first, Poon Hill or Mardi Himal?

 - Poon Hill comes first, and that order matters.
-Starting on the Ghorepani side means you climb to 3,210 metres at Poon Hill before you tackle the higher Mardi ridge, so your body acclimatises gradually rather than all at once.
-By the time you reach High Camp at 3,580 metres and the Upper Viewpoint at 4,200 metres, you have already had several days of altitude behind you.
+Starting on the Ghorepani side means you climb to 3,210 metres at Poon Hill on Day 2, before you tackle the higher Mardi ridge, so your body acclimatises gradually rather than all at once.
+By the time you reach High Camp at 3,580 metres and the Upper Viewpoint at 4,200 metres on Day 6, you have already had several days of altitude behind you.
 It is a gentler profile than going straight up the Mardi ridge from Kande.

 - Is the combined trek harder than Mardi Himal on its own?

 - It is longer rather than steeper.
-The combo adds the Poon Hill loop and the Ghandruk crossover at the front, which are cultural, lower-altitude days, before the Mardi ridge that the standalone trek covers.
+The combo adds the Poon Hill loop at the front, two lower-altitude, cultural days, before the Mardi ridge that the standalone trek covers.
 So you walk more total days and more kilometres, but the altitude builds more gradually because Poon Hill softens the acclimatisation.
-The one tough stretch unique to this route is the Ulleri staircase on Day 1.
+The one long stretch unique to this route is the Tadapani to Landruk descent on Day 3, a full day of losing height rather than a technical climb.
 If you are weighing the combo against a single trek, our Poon Hill versus Mardi comparison lays out the trade-offs.

 - Do you get two different sunrises on this trek?

 - Yes, and they are the whole reason for the combination.
-Poon Hill gives a wide, open panorama from a single famous hill at 3,210 metres, with Dhaulagiri, the Annapurnas, and Machhapuchhre spread across the horizon.
-The Mardi Upper Viewpoint at 4,200 metres gives the opposite: a close, intimate view with Machhapuchhre and Annapurna South almost overhead.
+Poon Hill gives a wide, open panorama from a single famous hill at 3,210 metres on Day 2, with Dhaulagiri, the Annapurnas, and Machhapuchhre spread across the horizon.
+The Mardi Upper Viewpoint at 4,200 metres on Day 6 gives the opposite: a close, intimate view with Machhapuchhre and Annapurna South almost overhead.
 One trip, two sunrises, two completely different kinds of mountain view.

 - What does the combined Poon Hill and Mardi Himal trek cost?